 Figure 10.
-Economically disconnected areas and truck bottlenecks on NHS routes
+Economically Disconnected Areas (EDAs) and truck bottlenecks on National Highway System routes

 The Regional Strategic Freight Direction recognizes that additional considerations are required for freight-related planning and development, given the high concentrations of low-income populations and persons of color in freight areas.
 At the local level, these additional considerations include greater outreach, analysis, and mitigation strategies.